KChen-lab/SCMER/README.md

 ```

 All other parameters of ```compactmarker.TsneL1``` (except for lasso, which is to be tuned) can also be specified.

+### Full API ###
+Please refer to the [documentation](https://marker-selection.readthedocs.io/).

+#### All model parameters ####

+- `n_pcs`: If you want to use PCs to calculate the pairwise distances, specify the number of PCs.
+If you want to use the expression directly, set it to `None`.
+Default: `None`.
+- `w`: Initial value of w.
+Leaving it as `None` to randomly generate one.
+Default: `None`.
+- `owlqn_history_size`: History size for OWLQN optimization.
+Set to a smaller value if you encounter an insufficient memory problem.
+Default: `100`.
+- `n_threads`: Number of threads used in calculating pairwise similarity.
+A linear speed-up is expected so it is recommended to use all CPUs.

 ## Examples ##